dromotherm/documentation/_posts/2020-08-28-OWMwithThemis.md

 title:  "Using openweathermap.org and Themis"
 published: true
 permalink: OWMwithThemis.html
-summary: "How to start monitoring without any sensor...."
+summary: "How to start monitoring without any sensor.
+Use NodeRed and enter the internet of things..."
 image: images/post1/basicnodes.png
 tags: [learn, get_started, themis, nodeRED]
 ---